jaindinkar/Fastest-CoWIN-First/README.md

 	* <kbd>cd Fastest-CoWin-First</kbd>
 	* <kbd>pip install -r requirements.txt</kbd>
 3. Download and Install Telegram on your phone/desktop form [here](https://telegram.org/).
-4. Create a Telegram bot and configure it.
+4. Create a Telegram bot using BotFather.
 (Follow the article from references.)
-5. Configure your bot on desktop using
+5. Configure your bot on desktop using -
 	* <kbd>telegram-send --configure</kbd>
-6. Set the Appropriate filters in the script.
+6. Set the pin-code and filters in the script.
 7. Run the script in the background.
 	* <kbd>python fastest-covin-first.py</kbd>

+## Important Notes:

+* In case if error notifications are enabled, the script would notify you only once.
+Make sure to debug the connection.
+* The design of script is such that it notifies/logs only if there is a change compared to previous responses.
+* You can switch the Telegram notifications on/off, but terminal logs are always enabled.

 ## FAQ: